From the enforcer: Jamaica

 Is there a criminal enforcement track?
 If so, who is responsible for it?

 No, offences are civil only.
-There are no criminal enforcement for breaches of the competition provisions.
+There is no criminal enforcement for breaches of the competition provisions.

 Are there any plans to reform the competition law?